 Abstract.
-The article is focused on the role of translation criticism in the modern translation studies.
-Every translator in his work aims for achieving linguistic coherence between the Source Text (ST) and Target Text (TT).
+The article is focused on the ways of realization translation criticism in the modern translation studies.
+The main aim for the translators in their works is to achieve linguistic coherence between the Source Text (ST) and Target Text (TT).
 The notion of translation criticism, which is an important measure of achieving this goal by the translator, is highlighted.
 The theory of scenes and frames in modern translation studies is also analysed in the article.